raeel97/match-the-pride-flags/README.md

 <h3 id="overview2"> What is this website for?</h3>

-Raise your flag is a website that aims to explore different pride flags and their meanings.
-This site will be targeted towards anyone who is eager to learn about the different pride flags.
+Match the pride flags is a simple one level tile matching game with theme in celebration of pride month.

 ![Wesbite screenshots](assets/images/responsive-screenshot.JPG )

 <h3 id="overview3"> What does it do?</h3>

-Raise your flag has an informational page that displays all the current pride flags, each image is clickable and will display a widget of information relating to the pride flag when clicked.
-There is also a interactive memory tile game.
+The Match the pride flags game is simple, there are 6 pairs of pride flags hidden randomly under identical cards.
+The goal of the game is to match each pair of flags by clicking on two cards at a time.
+Once all the pairs have been selected, the game is won.

 <h3 id="overview4">How does it work?</h3>

-Raise your flag was created with HTML5, Javascript and styled with CSS3.
-There are 3 pages in total that are navigated using the menu located at the top of the website on the right side of the viewport.
-The tiles were created using HTML and CSS and the memory tile game was built using a combination of all three of the previously mentioned technologies.
-This project was developed on Gitpod and deployed on Github.
-The site can be viewed [here](https://raeel97.github.io/life-in-mzansi/). <br>
+The game is built and styled using HTML, CSS and Vanilla JaThe site can be viewed [here](https://raeel97.github.io/match-the-pride-flags/). <br>
-The wireframes can be viewed [here](https://drive.google.com/drive/folders/10ZFwIOE_hdAEvLItfB3IiwfM7PaafriX?usp=sharing).
+The wireframes can be viewed [here](https://drive.google.com/drive/folders/1TptRYKftXfu9MB07vW2qt07NjJUql_nA?usp=sharing).